Uxmal was one of the best day trips we took from Mérida during our trip, and it was a welcome alternative to the Mayan ruins at Chichén Itzá.

 We ultimately decided on a private tour from Mérida, and I did a little bit of research on this one also.

 I went about it in a backpacker-style way, knowing one thing: hostels always have partnerships with great tour companies.

 Both got back to me.
 Both partnered with different tour agencies.
-Both quoted per-person day tour rates at 900-1000 pesos per person (USD49-50), inclusive of van transport, a guide and a full restaurant meal at the Uxmal Archaeological Site restaurant.
+Both quoted per-person day tour rates at 900-1000 pesos per person (about $54 USD), inclusive of van transport, a guide and a full restaurant meal at the Uxmal Archaeological Site restaurant.

 With the price and the value in mind, here were my thoughts:

 - Pro: The value-per-price offering, because with the consistency of the private tour offering and inclusion of something like lunch and foolproof transport back to Mérida, this seemed great.